aliireza/ddio-bench/README.md

 ## Tuning DDIO

-You can use [DDIOTune][ddiotune-element] element in fastclick to enable/disable/tune DDIO.
+You can use [DDIOTune][ddiotune-element] element in Fastclick to enable/disable/tune DDIO.
 If you want to tune DDIO in a different context you can use the following guidelines.

 - **Tuning**: Our experiments show that changing the values of `IIO LLC WAYS` register, located at `0xC8B`, could improve the performance of DDIO.
 The default value of this register in our testbed is `0x600`, which has 2 set bits.
 You can read the current value and write new values to this register via `msr-tools`, as follows: